Ripped {\Lambda}CDM: an observational contender to the consensus cosmological model: Context for the model

 Just for review purposes we can recall that three have been the main ways to reconstruct the dark energy with non-parametric procedures: Gaussian processes \cite{Seikel:2012uu,Holsclaw:2010nb,Holsclaw:2010sk,Holsclaw:2011wi,Shafieloo:2012ht, Liao:2019qoc,Keeley:2020aym,Hwang:2022hla}, principal components \cite{Crittenden:2005wj, Huterer:2002hy, Ruiz_2012} and local regressions inside sliding windows \cite{Daly:2003iy, Daly:2007dn, Daly:2006ax, Daly:2004gf, Abdalla:2022yfr,Montiel:2014fpa, Rana:2015feb}

 However, we are concerned here by parametrizations of dark energy fuelled cosmological backgrounds, and the literature offers examples galore.
+Note that our focus is on cases in which the dark energy is conserved and therefore only interacts gravitationally with other components (dark matter, radiation, etc.) as it happens in alternative dark energy models (see \cite{Lima:2004cq,arun2017dark}).
 We can distinguish three main families depending on the quantity to being ultimately fitted: the comoving distance (or relatedly the luminosity distance), the Hubble factor, and the dark energy equation of state parameter $w$ (quite possibly the specific notation $p=w\rho$ was first ever used in \cite{Turner:1997npq}).

 For the luminosity functions study cases come in many flavours.
 Early works resorted to rather simple parametrization ans\"atze \cite{Saini:1999ba} whereas more modern work rest upon different types of truncated polynomial expansions \cite{Capozziello:2011tj, Visser:2004bf,Cattoen:2008th, Guimaraes:2010mw,Cai:2011px,Aviles:2012ay}, of which Padé approximants are but one of the scenarios explored \cite{Zaninetti:2016fju,Gruber:2013wua}.
 Less known more recent works resort to the demanding holomy perturbation methods (HPM) on their own \cite{Shchigolev:2015snv} for combined with Padé approximants \cite{Yu:2021lzc}.
 Generally speaking, one of the problems of this type of parametrizations based on the luminosity distance learning about the kinematics two or differentiation steps will be necessary if one wishes to go beyong $w$ and get cosmographic insights.
 The resulting functions will typically be plagued with correlations among the observationally parameters and a very likely amplification of the uncertainties.
 In this framework the method of orthogonalized logarithmic polynomials has emerged recently \cite{Bargiacchi:2021fow} and it seems to be able to remove covariance between luminosity distance parameters.
 However additional insight will be needed to see how this translates into other magnitudes characterizing dark energy evolution in the context of the model.